 Competitive Merit Honors Scholarships

-All entering Honors College students receive a competitive merit scholarship such as the Presidential, Henry Rutgers, Trustee, or James Dickson Carr scholarship.
+All entering Honors College students receive a competitive merit scholarship such as the Presidential, Dean’s, or Dean’s Promise scholarship.
 Scholarships are renewed for up to four years for students who maintain good academic standing according to their scholarship requirements.
 Merit-based awards are competitive and are based on the academic strength of individual applicants, the overall strength of our applicant pool, and available funding.

 Harvey Schwartz Scholarship